yari-gut/Crowdfunding-Success-Prediction/script/README.md

 The script ensures that both datasets are properly preprocessed and aligned before merging, facilitating further analysis and model training in subsequent stages of the project.

+## Feature Selection and Data Splitting

+The `selection.py` script handles feature selection and data splitting tasks.
+It includes the following functions:

+- **split_data:** This function splits a pandas DataFrame into training and testing sets using an 80-20 split ratio.

+- **cal_corr:** This function computes the Pearson correlation matrix for the dataset.

+- **select_features:** Preprocesses the features by removing highly correlated features and features with low correlation to the target variable.

+- **heatmap:** This function plots the correlation matrix as a heatmap using seaborn library.

+The script also includes a main block that demonstrates the usage of these functions on both the Kickstarter and Indiegogo datasets.
+It loads the preprocessed datasets, splits them into training and testing sets, performs feature selection, visualizes the correlation matrix, and saves the feature-selected datasets to CSV files.

 ## Model Tuning

 The `model_tuning.py` script tunes hyperparameters for various machine learning classifiers using Grid Search CV.
 It performs the following tasks: